Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Minimal Taylor algebras

 The main value of this theorem is the implication showing that, in minimal Taylor algebras, every $2$-absorption, i.e. (a), is as strong as possible (d).
-Moreover (c) provides a nice relational description of $2$-absorption, which collapses the general condition from Proposition~\ref{prop:cubetermblocker} for projectivity to arity $3$.
-We note that none of the conditions are equivalent in Taylor algebras without the minimality assumption.
+Moreover, (b) provides a nice relational description of $2$-absorption, which collapses the general condition from Proposition~\ref{prop:cubetermblocker} for projectivity to arity $3$.
+The implications (d) implies (c) implies (b) implies (a) hold for all Taylor algebras.
+The following examples disprove the reverse implications.
+We leave the verification as an exercise.

+\begin{example} The algebra $(\{0,1\};x\vee(y\wedge z))$ is Taylor and $\{1\}$ is a projective universe which is not strongly projective.
+This shows that ``(c) implies (d)'' in Theorem~\ref{thm:bin_abs} fails in Taylor algebras.

+Let $t(x,y,z,w)$ be an operation on $\{0,1\}$ which is equal to $x\vee y\vee z \vee w$ everywhere, except that it is zero on the tuple $(1,0,0,0)$ and its cyclic shifts.
+Then $\alg A =(\{0,1\};t)$ is a Taylor algebra and the $R$ defined for $B= \{1\}$ in (b) of Theorem~\ref{thm:bin_abs} is compatible with $\alg A$.
+On the other hand $B$ is not a projective subuniverse of $\alg A$ as witnessed by, for example, $t$ and thus (c) of Theorem~\ref{thm:bin_abs} is false.

+Finally, the two-element lattice $(\{0,1\}; \wedge, \vee)$ is an example of a Taylor algebra such that (a) of Theorem~\ref{thm:bin_abs} holds, but (b) does not. \end{example}

 The following proposition collects some strong and unusual properties of $2$-absorbing subuniverses in minimal Taylor algebras.
 Already the first item might be surprising since the union of two subuniverses is rarely a subuniverse.